Economy of Tangier: Development

 Before 1956, Tangier was a city with international status.
 It had a great image and attracted many artists.
 After Morocco regained control over Tangier, this attention slacked off.
 Investment was low and the city lost its economic importance.
 But when Mohammed VI of Morocco became king in 1999, he developed a plan for the economic revival of Tangier.

 The economic boom in the city caused a population boom as well.
 Upgrading social services and infrastructure has become a necessity.
 A large-scale development program was created, requiring MAD 2.46bln (about $320mln) to upgrade the city.
 It was approved in August 2008 under the chairmanship of King Mohammed VI.

 The upgrading program will benefit mainly the popular and suburban neighborhoods of the city in order to guarantee harmony in the urban setting by reinforcing basic infrastructures and providing social equipment to the environment-related projects.
 This colossal investment is meant to enable Tangier to hook up again with its prestigious image, and cope with the economic development triggered in the northern region, as huge, structuring projects are launched here and there on the Mediterranean coasts of the kingdom.
 Tangier Medina will benefit from $11.5mln to revamp the road grid, better public transportation, improve traffic and reinforce social equipment.

 Infrastructure

-New developments include a new airport terminal, a soccer stadium with seating for 45,000 spectators, a high-speed train line and a new highway that connects the city with Rabat and Casablanca.
-Additionally, a new train station was constructed, called Tanger-Ville.
+The city is linked to Kenitra, Rabat and Casablanca via high speed rail "TGV", and soon will be linked to Marrakech with the expansion of Morocco's high speed rail network, which will reduce travel times from 8 hours to only 2 hours.
+Tangier is also linked to every major Moroccan city with the Autoroute.

-The high-speed "TGV" rail linking Tangier with Casablanca will be operational by 2018, and is expected to carry 8 million passengers the first year.
-This TGV line will require a USD 2.7Bn investment.
-18 TGV cars are needed for this project that will contribute to reducing the duration of the trip between the two economic poles to 2h10 instead of 4h40 now.
+Tangier is home to the biggest stadium in Morocco as of 2026.
+The Ibn Battouta stadium is a 75,000 seater stadium which was recently expanded from 45,000 seats.

 Tangier is also home to a highly productive automobile plant run by Renault.
 The factory produced 100,000 vehicles in 2013, and will eventually produce 400,000 annually.
 Cars produced at the plant are exported to destinations around the world, including France, Germany, and Turkey.